On the convergence of the drainage network with branching: Brownian Web and Brownian Net

-Conditions (B1*) and (B2*) are more convenient when the discrete system can have more than one path starting from each vertex.
-However, (B1*) does not imply (B1) and (B2*) does not imply (B2), only the opposite holds.
-Following the proof of \cite[Lemma 5.1]{finr1}, we see that (B1*) and (B2*) can indeed replace (B1) and (B2) to guarantee that any limit point is a system of coalescing Brownian motions with the minimum number of paths, thus it should be the Brownian Web.

-To conclude, it will also be useful in our proofs that Condition (B2) can be replaced by a condition called (E$'$) described below, \cite[Theorem 1.4 and Lemma 6.1]{nrs}.
-It was introduced in \cite{nrs} to prove Condition (B2) for systems that allow crossings of their paths.
+To conclude, it will be useful in our proofs that Condition (B2) can be replaced by condition (E$'$) described below, \cite[Theorem 1.4 and Lemma 6.1]{nrs}.
+(E$'$) was introduced in \cite{nrs} to prove Condition (B2) for systems that allow crossings of their paths.

 \textbf{Condition (E$'$)}: Let $\mathcal{Z}_n^{t_0^{-}}$ be the subset of paths in $\mathcal{Z}_n$ which starts before or at time $t_0$.
 If $\mathcal{Z}^{t_0}$ is any subsequential limit of $\mathcal{Z}_n^{t_0^{-}}$ for any $t_0 \in \mathbb{R}$, then $\forall t,a,b \in \mathbb{R}$ with $t>0$ and $a<b$, we have: